 For more information on all the December events in Palestine, click HERE.

-Enjoy a walk around the lit up Courthouse Square, with terrific restaurants and shops!
+Historic Downtown Granbury Enjoy a walk around the lit-up Courthouse Square, with terrific restaurants and shops!
 We love Ketzler’s Biergarten for authentic German food.
-For 2021 they have 2 terrific shows at the Granbury Theater Company The Nutcracker and Miracle on 34th Street.
+For 2022 they have 2 terrific shows at the Granbury Theater Company The Nutcracker and Miracle on 34th Street.

 For more information on the Historic Jefferson Railway, please click HERE.